TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Effect/Index.rst

 gray
 ----

-..  t3-gifbuilder-effect:: gray
+..  confval:: gray

     The image is converted to gray tones.

     **Example:**

-    This gives the image a slight :t3-gifbuilder-effect:`wave` and renders it in gray.
+    This gives the image a slight :ref:`gifbuilder-effect-wave` and renders it in gray.

     ..  code-block:: typoscript